Festival Orchestra – Chamber Music – Collaborative Piano

 Jarek Lis, Chamber Music Director – Hartford Symphony Orchestra

 The Festival Orchestra studio is designed for young musicians wishing to expand their knowledge of orchestral, chamber, and operatic repertoire.
 Participants have the opportunity to collaborate with talented musicians from around the world and to experience the rich cultural exchange that comes from performing with musicians from different cultures and countries in a beautiful international setting.
 MAI provides a truly international training & performing experience of the highest quality.

 At MAI our renowned faculty artists play side-by-side with the young artists in the Festival Orchestra.
 Through out the festival, faculty artists provide master classes, chamber music coaching, group lessons, and lead sectional rehearsals.
 Young artists perform orchestra concerts, chamber music recitals, and collaborate with the Opera Performance Studio for staged opera productions and galas with visiting conductors.

 Festival Orchestra: The MAI Festival Orchestra is led by Metropolitan Opera conductor J. David Jackson and encompasses a full range of strings, winds, brass, and percussion, as well as collaborative pianists.
-Orchestral repertoire for the 2019 festival will be announced in January.
-For the 2019 festival, the orchestra will collaborate with the Opera Performance Studio on staged productions of Mozart’s La Clemenza di Tito, Strauss’ Ariadne auf Naxos, Britten’s The Turn Of The Screw, and an Opera Gala evening with music from Mozart´s Le Nozze di Figaro.
+In addition to orchestra concerts, the MAI Festival Orchestra will collaborate with the Opera Performance Studio on staged productions of Mozart’s La Clemenza di Tito, Strauss’ Ariadne auf Naxos, Britten’s The Turn Of The Screw, and an Opera Gala evening with music from Mozart´s Le Nozze di Figaro.
 Repertoire for the two orchestra concerts is as follows:

 Chamber Music: Recitals and chamber music concerts are an integral part of the Trentino Music Festival.
 Each festival orchestra participant is assigned to chamber music group that will rehearse alongside incredible faculty artists.
 Training includes master classes, chamber music coaching, and group lessons by instrument.
 Chamber music is an excellent opportunity for young players to improve performance confidence, enhance musical skills, and develop interpersonal skills within a small group.
 MAI takes great pride in placing individual players into groups with whom they will feel most comfortable; pre-formed chamber groups are encouraged to apply.
 Musical assignments are sent out in May prior to your arrival.